'Liability creep': economic torts widening the net for claimants

 Unclear lines of authority and decision-making can expose corporates to liability for the actions of other group companies where there are allegations of intentional wrongdoing.

-In our first article in this series on ‘liability creep’, we discussed the recent cases relating to mass tort claims being brought in England against UK parent companies in relation to the actions of their foreign subsidiaries.
+In our first article in this series on 'liability creep', we discussed the recent cases relating to mass tort claims being brought in England against UK parent companies in relation to the actions of their foreign subsidiaries.
 These mass tort claims were primarily claims for negligence in relation to the safety of employees or environmental claims by local residents affected by the business operations.
+See our articles in the series on: the actions of regulators, specific health and safety and 'failure to prevent' offences and parent company liability.

 In this second article, we focus on ways in which the "economic torts" are being used more and more in commercial disputes to seek to impose liability on shareholders, directors and parent companies, as a means of circumventing the "corporate veil".
 These are the tort claims of 'procuring a breach of contract', 'conspiracy to cause injury' and 'unlawful interference'.
 Generally, they involve several different parties and they require some form of intentional wrongdoing.